-Use prayer to help guide you through these areas of preparation, and then use the drop-down boxes below to find the sermon text, songs and more!
+Use the drop-down boxes below to find the sermon text, songs and rhythms of worship!

 As you read through the text to prepare for Sunday, pray for the Holy Spirit to open your heart and keep these questions in mind: